lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 Based on the configuration, the download workflow remains constant for stand-alone assets, multiple assets, folders containing assets, licensed or unlicensed assets, and downloading assets using share link.

-If all the three download configurations are turned-off, or only the **[!UICONTROL Fast Download]** configuration is enabled, the assets are directly downloaded on your local machine with no additional step required.
+If all the three download configurations are turned-off, or only the **[!UICONTROL Fast Download]** configuration is enabled, the assets are directly downloaded on your local system with no additional step required.

 If any of the **[!UICONTROL Custom Renditions]** or **[!UICONTROL System Renditions]** configuration is enabled, an additional **[!UICONTROL Download]** dialog box appears wherein you can specify the renditions that you want to download.